immutables/immutables.github.io/json.md

 Jackson
 -------

 Overall _Jackson_ is so cool that it doesn't require any serious code generation to be flexible and high-performant on JVM.
-No additional depedencies are required except for _Immutables_ processor and _Jackson_ library.
+No additional dependencies are required except for _Immutables_ processor and _Jackson_ library.
 It is recommended to use _Jackson_ version 2.4+, but earlier versions can work also.

 Integration works by generating simple `@JsonCreator` factory method and `@JsonProperty` annotations on immutable implementation.
 To enable this, you should use `@JsonSerialize` or
 `@JsonDeserialize` annotation (usually it is most safe to use both).
 Point to immutable implementation class in `as` annotation attribute.